-Tag along for our FTC disclosure saga here.
-The following article was last updated on Jul 26, 2024 ...
+Savor our FTC disclosure's epic tale here.
+The following article was last updated on Nov 5, 2025 ...

 The Moto-Camping Multivitamin

-Motorcycling, like most disciplines, fragments and shards into a myriad of subcultures.
-Each has its own rituals, practices and gear preference.
-Through these islands of adaptation, one can always find a common thread that weaves the fabric of understanding.
-It's the same thread that fosters a two-fingered wave or head nod to your fellow rider.
+Motorcycling, like many pursuits, splits into many subcultures.
+Each has its own rituals, practices and gear preferences.
+Across these groups, there is a common thread that builds shared understanding.
+It is the same thread that sparks a two-finger wave or a nod to a fellow rider.

 Enter The Moto-Camping Phenomenon

-I first experienced the challenge and reward of motorcycle camping when I rode with my father-in-law from Arlington, Virginia to Wyoming.
-While calculating what was necessary for the trip was challenging, it was a rewarding engineering exercise.
-At the time I rode a BMW R12000C cruiser and was able to pack enough kit to get me 3/4 of the way across the country.
+I first felt the challenge and reward of moto camping on a ride with my father-in-law from Arlington, Virginia, to Wyoming.
+Figuring out what we needed was hard but it was a rewarding planning exercise.
+At the time, I rode a BMW R12000C cruiser and packed enough gear to get three-quarters of the way across the country on a camping adventure.

-Since that trip, camping via motorcycle has become a rite of passage and a release from the stresses of work and city life.
-My wife and I pack up on any given Thursday or Friday night, organizing the gear for each bike on the kitchen floor before loading up.
-Each bike is then outfitted like a mechanical mule, tied down with cargo nets and bungee cords.
-We enjoy the packing process itself, being engineers and all.
+Since that trip, moto camping has become a rite of passage and a release from work and city stress.
+My wife and I often pack on a Thursday or Friday night, laying out gear for each bike on the kitchen floor before loading up.
+Each bike is loaded like a mechanical mule, tied down with cargo nets and bungee cords.
+We even enjoy the packing process, as engineers tend to do, especially when we're gearing up for a camping adventure.

 In concert with many of these suggested items, Here's some typical stock that we bring along ...